Standing Oblique Exercises For Stronger & Toned Core

 How To Do Cable Twist

 1. Attach a handle to a shoulder-height cable pulley.
-Grasp the handle with both hands, with either your fingers interlaced or with one hand over the other.
-Stand next to the machine with your feet shoulder-width apart.
+Hold on to the handle with both hands, either with your fingers or with one hand over the other.

-2. Keeping your arms straight, pull the handle in a twisting motion, across your body to your opposite side until your torso faces away from the pulley.
+2. Keep your arms straight and pull the handle in a twisting motion across your body to the opposite side until your body is away from the pulley.

 3. Hold for a count of two.
 Then slowly reverse the movement to return to the starting position.